Kdauda-lab/alx-low_level_programming/0x02-functions_nested_loops/README.md

 4- isalpha - a function that checks for alphabetic character.

 5-sign - a function that prints the sign of a number.

-6-abs- A function that returns the abosolute value of a number 7-print_last_digit - A function that prints the last digit of a number
+6-abs- A function that returns the abosolute value of a number

+7-print_last_digit - A function that prints the last digit of a number

+8-8-24_hours - a function that prints every minute of the day of Jack Bauer, starting from 00:00 to 23:59.